dylanjw/pyparams/README.md

     #                   variable, by pre-pending the env-prefix to this name.
     #                   If not defined, pyparams will automatically create
     #                   the conffile name for you by capitalizing the parameter
     #                   name (and replacing any '-' with '_').
-If you don't want
+If you don't
-    #                   a conffile (and environment variable) equivalent, set
+    #                   want a conffile (and environment variable) equivalent,
-    #                   this to None.
+    #                   set this to None.
     # - param_type:     The allowed type of the parameter, either
     #                   PARAM_TYPE_STR (the default), PARAM_TYPE_INT or
     #                   PARAM_TYPE_BOOL.
-    # - cmd_line:       A tuple containing the short-option letter and the long-option
+    # - cmd_line:       A tuple containing the short-option letter and the
-    #                   name.
-Either one can be left None, or the entire
+    #                   lon-option name.
+Either one can be left None, or the
-    #                   cmd_line value can be omitted.
-In that case, pyparams
+    #                   entire cmd_line value can be omitted.
+In the latter
-    #                   automatically constructs the cmd_line tuple for you,
+    #                   case, pyparams automatically constructs the cmd_line
-    #                   using the first letter (short) and the full name (long)
+    #                   tuple for you, using the first letter (short) and the
-    #                   of parameter name.
-If you don't want to have any command
+    #                   full name (long) of the parameter name.
+If you don't
-    #                   line equivalent for the parameter, set this to None.
+    #                   want to have any command line equivalent for the
+    #                   parameter, set this to None.
     param_dict = {
         "foo" : {
             "default"        : "some-value",